tmillich/reverse_proxy/README.md

 ```bash
 certutil -d sql:$HOME/.pki/nssdb -A -t "CT,c,c" -n "localhost" -i ./nginx/certs/nginx-selfsigned.crt
 ```
 *localhost* represents the local domain you wanna choose.
-By choosing an other name simply replace your local domain name in the command and in the NGINX configurations.
+By choosing an other name simply replace your local domain name in the command, edit the NGINX configurations and add one more entry in `/etc/hosts`.

 ## License